ErpNetDocs/webclient/introduction/how-to/ui-customization/access-to-views.md

 **Inside the Navigation panel of a Namespace you can:**

-5. Customize panel – which columns and related data to be shown
+5. Customize panel – which columns to be shown
 6. Customize form – what additional panels and related data to be shown

 ![Pictures](pictures/views_access2.png)

-**Inside an entity (object) you can:**
+**Inside a single record form you can:**

-7. Customize panel – which fields to be shown in the single form
+7. Customize panel – which fields to be shown in the main panel of the single form
 8. Customize form  - what additional panels and related data to be shown

 ![Pictures](pictures/views_access3.png)